lsst-dm/scipi_docs_prototype/modelpsfmatch.rst

 Examples
 ++++++++

-This code is modelPsfMatchTask.py in the examples directory (described in detail on the doxygen page).
+This code is modelPsfMatchTask.py in the examples directory of ipdiffim (described in detail on the doxygen page).
+Works perfectly locally and on curstack, with a few lines of printout to screen.

 What it returns
 +++++++++++++++